 Monetary fines aren’t the only challenge you’ll have to overcome.
 Fines and class action lawsuits can significantly tarnish your brand image, making it harder to recruit top talent, retain clients and grow.
 Together, these penalties can threaten the survival of any small to medium-sized business.

-- Ensure there is a written contract in place for each independent contractor explaining their classification.
+- Ensure you have a written contract in place for each independent contractor explaining their classification.

 - State in the contract that independent contractors are not entitled to employee benefits.